 Fells take part in endurance riding and Cumbrian trotting races.
 They perform light forestry and farm work such as shepherding, and carry tourists on pony treks.
 They transport equipment to help repair walking routes.
 A few Fell Ponies are still used in Scotland carrying the stags and grouse panniers down from the moors.
 Some of HM The Queen's ponies are sometimes used for this purpose at Balmoral while others are used for both riding and driving by the Royal Family.
+In the 21st C Fells have become popular and successful in dressage and Trec competitions.
 Large numbers of Fell Ponies are used in riding and trekking stables throughout the country because of their steady temperaments and useful size.

 All these attributes make the Fell pony an all round versatile family pony.

 Translations: See top of page These translations were correct to 2018 and should be read in conjunction with the most recent English version, given here.

 Black, brown, bay and grey.
 Chestnuts, piebalds and skewbalds

 Small, well chiselled in outline, well set on, forehead broad, tapering to nose.